Family Guy (franchise): Books

 Family Guy: It Takes a Village Idiot, and I Married One was written by executive story editor Cherry Chevapravatdumrong and actress Alex Borstein.
 The book was first published on May 8, 2007.
 The book is a biographical monologue by Lois Griffin discussing her memories of growing up and to her attempted run for mayor in the town of Quahog.
 Though the book primarily consists of a loose narrative monologue by Lois, it is also interspersed with sections from other characters such as Peter Griffin.
 The book covers events featured in the Family Guy episode "It Takes a Village Idiot, and I Married One", with which it shares a title.
 It was published in the United Kingdom in 2007 by Orion Books.

 A comic book based on the Family Guy universe was produced.
 Published by Titan Comics, edited by Steve White and illustrated by Anthony Williams and S. L. Gallant.
 The writing and the illustrations will be supervised by the show's producers.
 The first comic book was released on July 27, 2011.

-Inside Family Guy: An Illustrated History was released in May 2019, as part of the series’ 20th anniversary.
+Inside Family Guy: An Illustrated History was released in May 2019, as part of the series' 20th anniversary.

 Live performances

 As promotion for the show, and, as Newman described, "[to] expand interest in the show beyond its diehard fans", Fox organized four Family Guy Live! performances, which featured cast members reading old episodes aloud.
 The cast also performed musical numbers from the Family Guy: Live in Vegas comedy album.
 The stage shows were an extension of a performance by the cast during the 2004 Montreal Comedy Festival.
 The Family Guy Live! performances, which took place in Los Angeles and New York, sold out and were attended by around 1,200 people each.

 In 2007, at the 59th Annual Primetime Emmy Awards, MacFarlane performed (as the digitally inserted Stewie and Brian) the ceremony's opening number.
-He performed a song insulting modern television to the tune of the song "The Fellas At The Freakin' F.C.C." performed in the episode "PTV".
+He performed a song insulting modern (at the time) television to the tune of the song "The Fellas At The Freakin' F.C.C." performed in the episode "PTV".
 The song insulted TV shows such as Two and a Half Men, Desperate Housewives, and Scrubs, as well as the final scene of The Sopranos.

 In 2009, a special televised performance show aired entitled Family Guy Presents Seth & Alex's Almost Live Comedy Show, in which voice actors Alex Borstein and MacFarlane performed songs from the show, as well as a parody of Lady Gaga's song "Poker Face" in the voice of Marlee Matlin, who appeared on stage as a guest during the performance.
 Some new animated gags also appeared in the show.